isomerpages/psd-psw/_psw-exclusives/Facilities & Chalet Promotions.md

 **Terms and Conditions**

 The FREE weekend fun pool access is only available on Saturday, 16 July 2023 with only 4 sessions.
 Each public service officer is allowed to book only one time slot of 120 minutes on a first-come first-served basis as follows:

 •&nbsp; 8.00am to 10.00am
 •&nbsp; 10.30am to 12.30pm
 •&nbsp; 1.30pm to 3.30pm
 •&nbsp; 4.00pm to 6.00pm

-•&nbsp; Bookings shall be made by via email to tessensohn@csc.sg
+•&nbsp; Bookings shall be made by via email to<a href="tessensohn@csc.sg"> tessensohn@csc.sg</a><br>
 •&nbsp; Public service officers may register up to 5 participants including the applicant, family members and guests.
 •&nbsp; Public service officers may only sign in a up to 4 guests (non-public officers).
 There will be a guest fee of $5 per person.
-• Please email to tessensohn@csc.sg if the public service officer intends to bring in more than 4 guests.
+• Please email to <a href="tessensohn@csc.sg"> tessensohn@csc.sg</a> if the public service officer intends to bring in more than 4 guests.
 This will be subjected to capacity limit and a confirmation response will be provided once the request is approved.

 ### MEMBERS' RATE at Civil Service Club Bowling Alleys
 ![](/images/PSW2023%20Exclusive_image/civil%20service%20club%20bowling%20alleys.png)